 One day I was asked to redraw the layout and video operating area of a medium‑sized television O.B.
-Van from the Studio Video Art company.
+Van.
 The central video router, used also for camera technical control, was a Blackmagic Design (BMD) Compact Videohub.

 The camera operational control panels (OCPs – named as such in the specific case of that equipment; may differ in other situations) were equipped with joystick type control for iris & master black adjustment, with the possibility of “Joystick Override” operating mode: individual per‑OCP contact closure when its joystick is pressed.
 Sometimes this is referred also as touchdown function or joystick preview.